JvdHoogen/Adaptive-WCNN/README.md

 ### Adaptive-WCNN

 This repository is supplementary to our paper "Classifying Multivariate Signals in Rolling Bearing Fault Detection Using Adaptive Wide-Kernel CNNs" published in MDPI Applied Sciences for reproducing our proposed models and their respective performance.
 In this repository, I will describe the models that I created plus the additional information on data processing and customized implementation on the proposed CNN architectures.
+For any questions, please feel free to contact me.